macss-dev/modular_api_dart/doc/http_client_guide.md

 - Detects 401 errors and attempts to refresh the access token
 - Retries the original request with the new token
 - Throws `AuthReLoginException` when refresh fails (signals re-login needed)

+**Single-User Design (v0.0.7+):**
+- Optimized for single-user applications (one user at a time)
+- No need to pass user identifiers
+- Simplified API surface
+- Internal management of token storage keys

 ---